Your Government Pension May Affect Social Security Benefits

-What is Government Pension Offset (GPO)?
+Exemptions to the Government Pension Offset

 Information You Need to Calculate Your Benefits If You Are Affected by the GPO

-To estimate your future spouse's, widow's or widower's benefits under the GPO, you need two things:
+To estimate your future spouse's, widow's, or widower's benefits under the GPO, you need two things:

 - The estimated "gross" monthly amount of your pension from your government job not covered by Social Security.

-- The estimated monthly amount of your Social Security benefit as a spouse, widow or widower before the effect of GPO.
+- The estimated monthly amount of your Social Security benefit as a spouse, widow, or widower before the effect of GPO.

 - Divide this amount in half and round down to the nearest dollar.
 This is your estimated spouse's benefit if you retire at full retirement age.

-If you will be eligible for a Social Security retirement benefit based on your own earnings as well as a higher benefit based on your spouse's earnings, it will also affect your benefits as a spouse, widow or widower.
+As well as a higher benefit based on your spouse's earnings, it will also affect your benefits as a spouse, widow, or widower.

-To get a more accurate estimate of how the government pension you will receive for work not covered by Social Security will affect the part of your benefit based on your spouse's work:
+To get a more accurate estimate of how the government pension you receive will affect your benefit based on your spouse's work:

-Enter the estimated "gross" monthly amount of the government pension (in today's dollars) you will receive for work not covered by Social Security in Step #1 of "Calculate Your Benefits."
+- Using the calculator below, enter the estimated "gross" monthly amount of the government pension (in today's dollars) you will receive for work not covered by Social Security in Step #1 of "Calculate Your Benefits."

 - Use your most recent estimate to determine your estimated retirement benefit based on your own earnings.

-Subtract the estimated amount of your retirement benefit from the estimated amount of your spouse's, widow's or widower's benefit before GPO.
+- Subtract the estimated amount of your retirement benefit from the estimated amount of your spouse's, widow's, or widower's benefit before GPO.
 Enter that amount in Step #2 of "Calculate Your Benefits" and select "Compute."

-- The amount in #3 of "Calculate Your Benefits" is your estimated spouse's, widow's or widower's benefit after GPO is applied.
+- The amount in #3 of "Calculate Your Benefits" is your estimated spouse's, widow's, or widower's benefit after GPO is applied.
 Add that figure to the estimated amount of your retirement benefit to find your total estimated monthly benefit.